Welcome to the Area Representative Section!

 I work as a Specialist Pelvic Health Physiotherapist for Torbay and South Devon NHS Foundation Trust.
 I am keen to promote the role of physiotherapists working in pelvic health and provide support for the members.
 I really enjoy the opportunity to meet with other physiotherapists and health professionals to share experiences and skills, and develop services.

-Regular events in your area: We aim to meet twice a year and we are currently trialing a change to a daytime meeting to encourage more members to attend.
+Regular events in your area: We aim to meet twice a year during the day to encourage more members to attend.
 Due to the large geographical area that we cover we meet in a variety of locations.

 We have shared the Solent area representative role since 2015, keen to continue the work of our predecessor in enabling physiotherapist working in pelvic health within our region to network, sharing and developing practice, providing peer support and a forum to invite external speakers.

 Sita and I work as specialist physiotherapists for university Hospital Southampton NHS Foundation Trust, treating urogynae, sexual dysfunction, pelvic pain and obstetrics.

 Regular events in your area: we meet twice a year for networking, complex case discussions, external speakers and members facilitating the sessions.